bkuner/ioPhytron/README.md

 `phycmd("list;of;commands")`

-## Reading EPICS records: ai,longin, bi,mbbi
+## Reading EPICS records: ai, longin, bi, mbbi

+The card number m is defined by the phytronCreateIoCtrl cardNr parameter, ADDR is the channel number

 - PORT: CARD_PORT, means card numer in the chassis count from left to right
 - ADDR: In- Output channel number n=1,2..